Asionsolver/dsa-js/src/tree/TREE.md

 - An N-ary tree is a tree data structure where each node can have at most N children.
 - Generalization of binary trees (where N=2).
 - Used in scenarios like file systems, organizational hierarchies, and game trees.

+### N-Ary Tree - Key Characteristics

+- Node Structure
+  - Each node contains data and links to its child nodes.
+  - The root node is the topmost node of the tree.
+- Child Nodes
+  - A code can have n children.
+- Parent and Siblings
+  - Each node (except the root) has one parent node.
+  - Nodes with the same parent are called siblings.
+- Levels
+  - The tree grows downward in levels.
+Root is at level 0, its children at level 1, and so on.
+- Height
+  - The height of the tree is the number of edges on the longest path from the root to a leaf node.
+- Leaf Nodes
+  - Nodes that do not have any children are called leaf nodes.
+- Fixed or Variable N
+  - N can be fixed (e.g., ternary tree with N=3) or variable (each node can have a different number of children).
+- Traversal
+  - N-ary trees can be traversed using methods like depth-first search (DFS) and breadth-first search (BFS).
+  - BFS
+    - Start at the root node(or the starting node).
+    - Visit all nodes at the current level before moving to the next level.
+  - DFS
+    - Start at the root node (or the starting node).
+    - Move to the first unvisited child node, continuing this process until reaching a leaf node.
+    - Backtrack to the most recent node with unvisited children and repeat the process until all nodes are visited.